-- 2. In this Act, unless the context otherwise requires - "designated officer", in relation to a hospital, means a person appointed under section 3 to be the designated officer of the hospital;

-[Deleted by Act 11 of 2023 wef 01/05/2023]

-"Director-General" means the Director-General of Health;

-"hospital" means a hospital which is declared by the Minister, by notification in the Gazette, to be a hospital for the purposes of this Act or any part of the Act;

-"licensee", in relation to a hospital, means a person ----

-- (a) to whom a licence has been issued under the Private Hospitals and Medical Clinics Act 1980^{} in respect of the hospital; or - (b) who is authorised to provide an acute hospital service under a licence granted under the Healthcare Services Act 2020;

-- "living donor organ transplant" means the removal of a specified organ from the body of any living person for the purpose of its transplantation into the body of another living person; - "medical practitioner" means a person who is registered, or deemed to be registered, as a medical practitioner under the Medical Registration Act 1997;

-"organ" means -

-- (a) except as provided in paragraph (b), any organ of a human body specified in the First Schedule; and - (b) for the purposes of Parts 4 and 4A, any organ of a human body;

-"specified organ" means any organ of a human body specified in the Second Schedule;

-"transplant ethics committee", in relation to a hospital, means a committee of the hospital appointed under section 16(1).
+- 2. In this Act, unless the context otherwise requires - "designated officer", in relation to a hospital, means a person appointed under section 3 to be the designated officer of the hospital; - "Director" means the Director of Medical Services; - "hospital" means a hospital which is declared by the Minister, by notification in the Gazette, to be a hospital for the purposes of this Act or any part of the Act; - "licensee", in relation to a hospital, means the person to whom a licence has been issued under the Private Hospitals and Medical Clinics Act 1980 in respect of the hospital; - "living donor organ transplant" means the removal of a specified organ from the body of any living person for the purpose of its transplantation into the body of another living person; - "medical practitioner" means a person who is registered, or deemed to be registered, as a medical practitioner under the Medical Registration Act 1997; - "organ" means - (a) except as provided in paragraph (b), any organ of a human body specified in the First Schedule; and - (b) for the purposes of Parts 4 and 4A, any organ of a human body; - "specified organ" means any organ of a human body specified in the Second Schedule; - "transplant ethics committee", in relation to a hospital, means a committee of the hospital appointed under section 16(1).

-[Updated to be consistent with the 2020 Revised Edition]